jestjs/jest/website/docs/AutoMocks.md

     userID = id;
   }
 };

 // login.js
 var CurrentUser = require('./CurrentUser.js');
 ```

-If run `login.js` with node, Jest is not involved at all and it will run as you would expect.
-Now, if you run a unit test for the `login.js` file, Jest is going to modify require such that the code behaves in the following way
+If we run `login.js` with node, jest will not become involved at all and the
+program will execute as you'd normally expect.
+However, if you run a unit test
+for the `login.js` file, jest takes over and modifies `require()` such that the
+code behaves in the following way:

 ```javascript
 var CurrentUser = {